-For instance, you can offer a role play scenario requiring a specific solution and see how job candidates handle it.
+For instance, you can offer a role-play scenario requiring a specific solution to customer inquiries and see how job candidates handle it.
 Or even go play ping pong with them.
 Such unexpected circumstances might be perfect for testing soft skills in a more friendly setting.

-We at HelpCrunch have this bar raising meetings as a “final trial”.
+We at HelpCrunch have these bar-raising meetings as a “final trial”.
 At these meetings, our whole team comes to speak with candidates who have passed their test assignments and job interviews successfully.
 We do this to make sure that everybody will get along well.
 But for customer service representatives, it’s even more important to make a good impression on everybody as it will literally be their job.

 2. Define customer service responsibilities